Cambodian New Year (cont'd)

 His head must be putting on a golden platter.
 All daughters who are angels must take turn to carry his head for ceremonial circle around mount Someru,(the mythical five peaked summit that contains the city of Brahma, home of the God) every year during the Sangkran date.
 They paraded for seven rounds on this mountain before bringing the head to keep in Kuntheakmali temple in heaven.

-If the New Year, which is April 13th, falls on:
+If the New Year, which is April 13th (Cambodia time), falls on:

 Sunday angel is Tungsa Tevy as the oldest daughter of Kabil Moha Prum, wears a ruby neckage, a pomegranate flower hairpin.
 She carries a disc on the right hand and on her left hand holding a shell.
 Fig fruit is her favorite food.
 Her vehicle is garuda.

-Monday angel is Koreak Tevy wears Angkeabos flower hairpin.
+Monday angel is Koreakak Tevy wears Angkeabos flower hairpin.
 She carries a sword with her right hand and a cane at the left.
 She rides a tiger and oil is her favorite food.

 Tuesday angel is Reaksa Tevy wears lotus flower hairpin.
 She drinks blood.
 In her hands are a trident at right, and a bow at left.
 Her animal is a horse.